myoung34/docker-github-actions-runner/README.md

 ## Notes ##

+### Security ###

+It is known that currently tokens (ACCESS_TOKEN / RUNNER_TOKEN ) are not safe from exfiltration.
+If you are using this runner make sure that any workflow changes are gated by a verification process (in the actions settings) so that malicious PR's cannot exfiltrate these.

 ### Docker Support ###

 Please note that while this runner installs and allows docker, github actions itself does not support using docker from a self hosted runner yet.